 8. Cairn Terrier

-This is a playful dog that appreciates continuous interaction.
-It’s rather bossy with other pets, but can still co-exist with them, under the supervision of a confident and patient owner.
+This is a playful dog that wants steady interaction.
+It can be bossy with other pets but coexists with them under a calm, patient owner.

 9. Lhasa Apso

-Early socialization is crucial because this dog can become extra cautious around strangers, and might even bite when it feels threatened.
+Socialize it early, since this breed can turn wary around strangers and may even bite when it feels threatened.

-It needs lots of brushing and combing, and the coat sheds moderately.
-You can also clip it short for easier maintenance.
+It needs a lot of brushing and combing, and the coat sheds moderately.
+Clipping it short makes upkeep far easier.

 10. Bulldog

-The English Bulldog an excellent choice for apartment living because it’s friendly, obedient, and has a sweet nature.
+The English Bulldog an excellent choice for apartment living because it’s friendly, biddable, and sweet-natured.

 11. Japanese Chin

-This dog is less hyperactive than most breeds, so it doesn’t need a lot of exercise.
-It appreciates comfort and loves snuggling on the couch while playing with soft pillows.
+This breed runs calmer than most, so it doesn’t need much exercise.
+It loves comfort and will curl up on the couch with a soft pillow for hours.

-The Japanese Chin has a good nature and gets along well with other pets.
-It’s polite with strangers but needs regular brushing as it tends to shed heavily.
+The Japanese Chin has a sweet nature and gets along with other pets.
+It stays polite with strangers, and the coat needs regular brushing since it sheds heavily.

 12. Havanese